Mikeblanchard/Covid_Project/README.md

 <img align="right" src="https://github.com/Mikeblanchard/Covid_Project/blob/holly/Machine_Learning_Final/Analysis/final_analysis_confusion_matrix.png" width=400>

 Our two KPIs of focus for this analysis are _**Precision**_ and _**Accuracy**_.
-  - Precision was selected as a KPI since with this type of analysis, we are seeking to measure how _reliable_ a positive classification is versus it capturing all postive samples.
+  - Precision was selected as a KPI since with this type of analysis, we are seeking to measure how _reliable_ a positive classification is versus it capturing all positive samples.
   - Accuracy(/F1 Score) was selected so that we can determine how reliable our Machine Learning Model in making accurate predictions.

 Our confusion matrix showcases that as a whole, our Machine Learning Model performs with 75% accuracy and with 84% precision.
-This Machine Learning Model is extermely accurate when predicting whether a country will have Low Deaths Per Million, however it has weak Precision and Accuracy score for predicting High and Moderate Deaths Per Million.
+This Machine Learning Model is extremely accurate when predicting whether a country will have Low Deaths Per Million, however it has weak Precision and Accuracy score for predicting High and Moderate Deaths Per Million.

 ## Github and Communications
 ### Completed by: Mike Blanchard